 Prof. Dr. Jan Söffner | Vice President, Teaching and Didactics

 In recent years, research-based learning has garnered much attention in international academic circles as a didactic university concept.
-Research-based learning is already established as tradition at the Zeppelin University and forms an important cornerstone of its strategic mission.
+Research-based learning is already established as tradition at Zeppelin University and forms an important cornerstone of its strategic mission.
 In addition to the Zeppelin-Project and the Humboldt-Year, research-based learning has now been expanded with an international component and is more firmly established in the Master's degree programs.
 A Methodology Lab has also been designed to further expand individualised consulting in methodology.

 Our international partner universities for student research